-As described above, the Company acquired businesses in 2014, 2013 and 2012.
+As described above, the Company acquired businesses in 2014 and 2013.
 As part of the accounting for these transactions, the Company allocated the purchase price of the acquired entities based on the fair value of all the assets acquired and liabilities assumed.
-The valuation of the assets acquired and liabilities assumed, as well as the Company's contingent consideration obligation in the case of Jetalon and the Company's previously held equity interest in the case of EPT, was based on the information that was available as of the acquisition date and the expectations and assumptions that have been deemed reasonable by the Company's management.
+The valuation of the assets acquired and liabilities assumed, as well as the Company's contingent consideration obligation in the case of Jetalon was based on the information that was available as of the acquisition date and the expectations and assumptions that have been deemed reasonable by the Company's management.